Young women emerge as responders, leaders in Nepal flooding

 RAUTAHAT, Nepal – Flooding in southern Nepal this August affected over a million people, displacing tens of thousands.
 The destruction was widespread in Rautahat District, where 20-year-old Priyanka Singh lives.

-Despite being forced from their homes in the disaster, Ms. Singh and her friends decided to take action to help their fellow villagers.
+Despite being forced from their homes by the disaster, Ms. Singh and her friends decided to take action to help their fellow villagers.

 “Even though we ourselves were among the victims, we realized that we were physically stronger than the pregnant women, new mothers and their children, not to mention the women with disabilities and the elderly affected by the floods,” she said.